 Prioritize Recovery

-- Sleep 7–9 hours
+- Sleep 7 to 9 hours

 - Eat enough calories and protein

-- Manage life stress outside the gym
+- Manage your life stress outside the gym

 Limit True Max Effort

-Anything more usually reduces recovery quality.
+One to two max-style exposures per week is plenty.
+Anything more usually just reduces your recovery quality.

 Rotate Intensity